Carmine: Cartography

+Cosmetics

+Carmine is present in numerous cosmetics because of its red color.
+This use has continued from antiquity to the present.
+It can be found in lipstick, eye shadow, nail polish.
+It may cause allergies.

+Histology

 Carmine can be used in histology, as Best's carmine to stain glycogen, mucicarmine to stain acidic mucopolysaccharides, and carmalum to stain cell nuclei.
 In these applications, it is applied together with a mordant, usually an Al(III) salt.

-Carmine was used in dyeing textiles and in painting since antiquity.
-It is not very stable in oil paint, and its use ceased after new and better red pigments became available.
-Jacopo Tintoretto used carmine in several of his paintings, including Portrait of Vincenzo Morosini and Christ Washing the Feet of the Disciples.
+Medicine

+Cochineal, the insect used to make carmine, also has medical properties that were exploited by the Aztecs.
+It is said to help cure wounds when mixed with vinegar and applied to lesions.
+Aztecs used it to clean teeth.

 Regulations for use in foods

 United States

 In January 2006, the United States Food and Drug Administration (FDA) evaluated a proposal that would require food products containing carmine to list it by name on the ingredient label.
 It was also announced that the FDA will separately review the ingredient labels of prescription drugs that contain colorings derived from carmine.
 A request from the Center for Science in the Public Interest urging the FDA to require ingredient labels to explicitly state that carmine is derived from insects and may cause severe allergic reactions and anaphylactic shock was declined by the FDA.
 Food industries were aggressively opposed to the idea of writing "insect-based" on the label, and the FDA agreed to allow "cochineal extract" or "carmine".